GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 # But be careful if using a wide subunitsource_point_spacing.
 okada_distance_factor = 50 # Inf

+# elevation raster (required for Kajiura filtering).
+Should give elevation in m,
+# with the ocean having elevation < 0.
+Should have a lon/lat spatial projection.
+# Set to NULL to not use Kajiura filtering
+elevation_raster = NULL
+# elevation_raster = raster('../RAW/GEBCO/gebco_08.nc')

+# For computational efficiency, only compute Kajiura filtering in a box
+# containing all points where the unit source deformation exceeds
+# kajiura_use_threshold.
+If in doubt
+kajiura_use_threshold = 1.0e-04

+# When applying the kajiura filter, the data is regridded onto a grid with
+# spacing=kajiura_gridsize.
+The latter should be small compared to the
+# horizontal distance over which the deformation changes significantly
+kajiura_gridsize = 1000 # m

 # Cell size for output rasters
 tsunami_source_cellsize = 1/60 # degrees